Buying a drawing tablet

 • Size - Tablets come in a variety of sizes.
 The size has a BIG impact on the ergonomics of using the tablet.
 And different sizes serve different user needs.
 This guide on choosing the right tablet size will help you find a size size that works for you.

-• Tilt - Tilt support can be very useful for for certain kinds of artwork.
-Almost all modern tablets support tilt, except for some consumer Wacom tablets.
-Read more here about tilt.
+• Tilt can be very useful for for certain kinds of artwork.
+If you are just taking notes it may not be useful at all.
+Almost all modern tablets support tilt, except for less than a handful of pen tablets.
+More here tilt.

 • Diagonal wobble - All drawing tablets all have some wobble when moving the pen at an angle - it is strongest at 45 degrees.
 Some have a lot and some have very little or almost none.
 You may be very sensitive to the wobble.
 Be aware of this affect and make sure the tablet you buy doesn't have too much wobble.
 More here: diagonal wobble.